-Currently there are few extracurricular activities for students at school.
-Teachers are strongly encouraged to organise clubs or activities.
-Floor hockey or arts and crafts would be very welcome additions but the school leadership is also very open to teachers proposing ideas related to their own interests and talents.
+Currently there are few extracurricular activities for students at school, including cooking, music, and crafting.
+Teachers are strongly encouraged to organize clubs or activities.
+Floor hockey would be a welcome addition, but the school leadership is very open to teachers proposing ideas related to their own interests and talents.